An Opportunity that Changes Lives: EXP Internship Program

 In an age where the future of the American economy hinges on innovation and a skilled workforce, we cannot overstate the importance of creating talent pipelines.
 Employers and educators are starting to see high school internships as pivotal tools to build the next generation of workforce and ensure graduation, respectively.
 EXP has recognized this need since our founding 25 years ago and remains committed to preparing our students for a prosperous and equitable future.

-Join us on the 25th of every month to learn about EXP’s history as we celebrate our 25th anniversary from now through June 2025.
+Join us here to learn EXP’s history as we celebrate our 25th anniversary from now through June 2025.